Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 The New Game will retain the best features of our existing world, while affording the significant new benefits, capabilities, and higher order functional unity required to meet the needs, solve the problems, and accomplish the goals at hand in this New Millennium.

+If we [[All]] decided to play The Game, it would simply become the New Way we worked together, made decisions, solved problems, accomplished goals, and governed our selves as a human species.

 _____

 ## The Quest Towards The Goal